5/1/2025

 Michelle Buck

-Sure, so this really goes back to back in 2017 when we laid out our vision to be a snacking powerhouse.
-And really what that was all about is how do we really leverage our core capabilities to maximize incremental, get to incremental consumers and incremental snacking occasions.
+Sure.
+So, you know, this really goes back to back in 2017 when we laid out our vision to be a snacking powerhouse.
+And really what that was all about is how do we really leverage our core capabilities to maximize incremental, get to incremental consumers and incremental snacking occasions?
 And we do that really by leveraging white spaces that we think are on trend with consumers.
-So we have a large chocolate business.
-We love our chocolate business and we wanna continue to grow that.
+So we have a large, you know, chocolate business.
+We love our chocolate business and we want to continue to grow that.
 But we also know that if we get into white spaces like sweets, better for you and salty, it adds incremental consumers and occasions.
 So that's really the role and what it plays.
 Certainly within that, as we've said, we're always looking for really great brands that we think can be sustainable and grow over time that are high margin and high growth.
-We feel it really good that we have a good track record of finding those given the scale that we've achieved with Skinny Pop with Dots.
-And we like that Lesser Evil specifically is very focused on new benefits, ingredient focused snackers and it extends our reach with younger, more diverse demographics, especially young families, which opens up a whole new range of opportunity for us.
-So we see it being a better for you platform that can really be extended and scaled across categories
+We feel really good that we have a good track record of finding those given the scale that we've achieved with Skinny Pop, with Dots.
+And we like that Lesser Evil specifically is very focused on new benefits. ingredient-focused snackers, and it extends our reach with younger, more diverse demographics, especially young families, which opens up a whole new range of opportunity for us.
+So we see it being a better-for-you platform that can really be extended and scaled across categories and forms.

 speaker